polymegos/deTube_channel_blocker/README.md

 ## License

 This project is free to use under the **MIT License**.
 It is provided "as is", with no warranty of any kind.<br>
-**Use at your own risk.** You are responsible for compliance with YT's Terms of Service and applicable laws.
+**Use at your own risk.** You assume full responsibility for compliance with YouTube's Terms of Service and for any consequences arising from using this project.